google/googletest/docs/advanced.md

 *   calling `NormalExit()` causes the process to print `"Success"` to stderr and exit with exit code 0, and
 *   calling `KillProcess()` kills the process with signal `SIGKILL`.

+{: .callout .warning}
+Warning: If your death test contains mocks and is expecting a specific exit code, then you must allow the mock objects to be leaked via `Mock::AllowLeak`.
+This is because the mock leak detector will exit with its own error code if it detects a leak.

 The test function body may contain other assertions and statements as well, if necessary.